Corfu, our heartland, is where it all began for CV Villas and as a celebration of our most popular destination, we share our top 5 things to do:

 Entertainment will of course be accompanied by wonderful Greek cuisine served throughout the evening, with fresh salads, halloumi, grilled meats and homemade wine regularly on the menu.

-If you're feeling inspired to visit this wonderful island and all it has to offer, click here to view all villas in Corfu.
+If you're feeling inspired to visit this wonderful island and all it has to offer, take a look at our collection of villas in Corfu.